bunnysayzz/autotype/TROUBLESHOOTING.md

 If typing is inconsistent or characters are missing:

 1. Try increasing the typing delay (move the slider to the right)
-2. A delay of 0.08-0.1 seconds often works better on slower systems
+2. A delay of 0.01-0.02 seconds often works well for most systems
+3. For very complex text or slower systems, try 0.05-0.1 seconds

 ### 5. Check for Special Characters

 Some special characters may not be properly mapped.
 Try using simpler text with standard ASCII characters.

+### 6. Typing Code

+When typing code:

+1. Make sure "Preserve Tab Characters" is unchecked (default setting) to avoid extra indentation
+2. The app will automatically remove tabs and type the code with proper line breaks
+3. Most code editors will automatically format the code as you type
+4. If you need to preserve exact formatting including tabs, check the "Preserve Tab Characters" option

-### 6. Ensure Proper Focus
+### 7. Ensure Proper Focus

 Make sure you:
 1. Click "Start Typing"